 Hypertext Magazine opened its virtual doors in 2010.
 Our editors live all over the United States – from Chicago to Boston to Los Angeles to Dallas.
 We think of ourselves as small but scrappy as hell (but we think a lot of things that may or may not be true).
 Most of our editors cut their fictional teeth in the Columbia College Chicago Department of Creative Writing, nurtured by dedicated professors and an innovative teaching approach – an approach that celebrates diverse voices and caters to alternative learning styles – developed by John Schultz (Story Workshop).

 We’ve published writers from all over the globe and we’re currently looking for writing that presents the world in new and startling ways.
 We want to see writers take chances, push forms.
 In fiction and essays, we’re looking for stories with a whole lot of life pumping through them, stories from and about all ages and types of people, stories that change the way we view the world.
 We’re looking for carefully crafted writing that amazes and inspires.

 In addition to fiction, essays, and interviews, Hypertext is looking for serial fiction, graphic novels, and editorial cartoons.
 If you have ideas for any of these forms, just email us and your idea will be considered.

 We’ve left this pretty open-ended.
 That’s how Hypertext feels right now.
 It’s evolving.
 It’s not perfect.
-And we hope it stays that way.
+It still feels like an exciting experiment.